RAFTING and HIKING the GRAND CANYON

 Hopi Salt Mines.
 Between miles 63 and 64, there are several salt seeps.
 This is a no-visitation site.

 Geology: At mile 64, the Dox Sandstone first appears, and the Great Unconformity appears.
 At mile 66.1, Cardenas Basalt appears.
 Shinumo Quartzite appears at mile 75.5.
-These three are from the Unkar Group, part of the older Grand Canyon Supergroup of rocks formed from 1.15 billion to 900 million years ago.
+These three are from the Unkar Group, part of the older Grand Canyon Supergroup of rocks, which formed between 1.15 billion and 900 million years ago.

 Hike: Carbon-Lava Loop.
 Mile 64.5-65.5 – river right.

 This 2-hour loop hike starts at the mouth of Carbon Creek and goes up a boulder-strewn creek bed with a short 4th-class scramble around a fall.
 At .7 miles, climb a rockslide on the left to a ‘pass’ with a lovely rock bench.
-Turn left 90° into a pretty Tapeats narrows.
-It is a great walk .5 miles up the canyon to the Butte Fault (a wide valley here) and Tapeats Sandstone bent vertically.
-25,000 feet of sediment was removed here
+Turn left 90° into a pretty Tapeats Narrows.
+It’s a great walk, 0.5 miles up the canyon to the Butte Fault (a wide valley here) and Tapeats Sandstone, which is bent vertically.
+25,000 feet of sediment were removed here

-Cross over into the Chuar Valley with great colours and into Lava Creek.
+Cross over into the Chuar Valley, where you’ll find great colours, and continue into Lava Creek.
 Walk down to the river just above the Lava-Chuar Rapid.

 The guides made this happen without us having to walk the 1 mile back upstream to the rafts.
-The three youngsters rowed 3 boats down to Lava Creek, hiked the loop in reverse and then brought the other 3 rafts down.
+The three youngsters rowed three boats down to Lava Creek, hiked the loop in reverse and then brought the other three rafts down.

 This is the first commonly used trail down to the river from the south rim.
-A steep, 7.6 miles to the rim, it’s a good route for those who must leave the canyon before Phantom Ranch.
-There is a good campground at the river.
+A steep 7.6 miles to the rim, it’s a good route for those who must leave the canyon before Phantom Ranch.
+There is a good campground by the river.

 There is an early junction with the Beamer Trail that goes north along the river to the Little Colorado.
 The Tanner makes a long ascending traverse up the western slopes of Tanner Canyon.
-The higher you go, the better the view so if day hiking, the turnaround point is arbitrary.
-It is a steep climb through the Redwall, which flattens and then contours across two big bowls below Carderas and Escalante Buttes before 2 steep miles to the rim.
+The higher you go, the better the view, so if day hiking, the turnaround point is arbitrary.
+It is a steep climb through the Redwall, which flattens and then contours across two large bowls below Carderas and Escalante Buttes, before a 2-mile ascent to the rim.

 Temple Butte Airplane Crash: An airliner collision here claimed 128 lives in 1956.
 Wreckage fell on Temple and Chuar Buttes.

-Desert View Watchtower on the South Rim is visible from a long distance of the river.
-It was built by famed GC architect, Mary Jane Colter for the Fred Harvey Company in 1932.
+Desert View Watchtower on the South Rim is visible from a long distance along the river.
+It was built by the famed architect Mary Jane Coulter for the Fred Harvey Company in 1932.

 Day 6.
 October 11